Understanding the Nevada franchise tax

 Annual report filings

-Every Nevada-registered business must file an Annual List (aka Nevada annual report) to maintain good standing, regardless of other tax obligations.
+Every Nevada-registered business must file an Annual List (also called the Nevada annual report) to maintain good standing, regardless of other tax obligations.

 Other Nevada taxes